Zetaphor/ztube/LIBREDIRECT_SETUP.md

 ## Technical Details

-- ZTube registers for the MIME type `x-scheme-handler/freetube`
+- ZTube registers for the MIME types `x-scheme-handler/freetube` and `x-scheme-handler/ztube`
 - This is the same MIME type used by FreeTube for LibRedirect compatibility
 - URL arguments are passed via Electron's command line arguments
 - The application uses single-instance mode to focus existing windows when new URLs are opened